Lazarus (rapper)

-Kamran Rashid Khan, known professionally as Lazarus, is a Detroit-based American rapper, songwriter and physician of Pakistani descent.
+Kamran Rashid Khan, known professionally as Lazarus, is an American rapper and physician of Pakistani descent.
 He is known for his singles "GODFLOW", "Break The Walls" and "Man On A Mission" along with his songs "Drug of Choice", "Open Heart Surgery", "Underdog", "MTBK" and "Decapitation Chamber" featuring Nusrat Fateh Ali Khan, Bizarre, Royce da 5'9", Bohemia and Ghostface Killah respectively.

 Early life

 Khan was born in Detroit, Michigan to a Muslim family from Pakistan.
 He attended Wayne State University where he received a bachelor's degree in Biological Sciences and subsequently Michigan State University College of Osteopathic Medicine where he studied medicine and obtained his medical degree in 2010.
 He further specialized in hospital medicine.

 Career

 2000–05: Career beginnings

 While studying medicine, Lazarus simultaneously built a career in hip hop.
 He started rapping without a stage name but later changed his name to Lazarus due to hate crimes and racial stereotyping.
 He told in an interview to The Source magazine that after 9/11 he felt that his chances of becoming a rapper were finished and that his stage name metaphors Lazarus of Bethany, a biblical character who was resurrected from the dead.

 Lazarus started freestyle rapping on radio stations in Detroit.
 He won many rap battles on FM 95.5 and FM 105.9.
 His singles were also played on FM 98.
 Lazarus then started making mixtapes and performing at venues in Detroit including opening up for G-Unit and D12.
 In 2005, he was interviewed by Discovery Channel and was featured in the documentary titled "The Real 8 Mile," which was hosted by Charlie LeDuff.